 However, this impressive growth is just the tip of the iceberg and we expect to see the share of rental homes accounted for by build to rent continue to grow.”

 Sigma Capital Group plc is one of the leading providers of BtR family houses across the UK, and is an Investment Advisor to The PRS REIT plc.
 Sigma has a unique delivery platform, working closely with housebuilding partners, investors, Government, local authorities and managing agents alike to deliver a long-term, high quality product and an exceptional customer service for residents, whilst also delivering a complete and long term solution for investors.
-Sigma has delivered over 3000 new homes for rent across the UK on behalf of The PRS REIT plc, which will rise to an imminent total of 5,200 new homes.
+Sigma has delivered over 4,291 new homes (as at September 2021) for rent across the UK on behalf of The PRS REIT plc, which will rise to an imminent total of 5,200 new homes.
 Sigma has also delivered over 1,600 homes for Gatehouse Bank’s two fund streams: UK PRS and Thistle.

 Gatehouse Bank is a UK Bank specialising in buy-to-let finance, commercial property finance and more.
 Gatehouse Bank setup two major BtR funds, consisting of around 2000 properties in total, and appointed Ascend as the sole lettings and property management agents.
 Through effective and efficient management, the portfolios were extremely successful and increased in value over the course of circa 5 years, which later resulted in Gatehouse Bank selling one of their BtR portfolios that was reported as a ground-breaking deal within the industry.